Spacewalking astronauts replace antenna after debris scare

 U.S. astronauts Tom Marshburn and Kayla Barron were supposed to complete the job Tuesday, but NASA delayed the spacewalk because of potentially threatening space junk.
 NASA later determined the astronauts were safe to go out, despite a slightly increased risk of a punctured suit from satellite wreckage.

+But soon after the spacewalk ended, Mission Control notified the crew that the station would need to move into a slightly lower orbit Friday to avoid an old U.S. rocket fragment.

-Russia destroyed an old satellite in a missile test nearly three weeks ago, sending pieces everywhere.
-NASA isn’t saying whether the object of concern was from that event.
+Last month, Russia destroyed an old satellite in a missile test, sending pieces everywhere.
+NASA isn’t saying whether that event was the source of the junk that delayed the spacewalk.

 During the first National Space Council meeting under Vice President Kamala Harris this week, top U.S. government officials joined her in condemning Russia’s extensive debris-scattering last month.
 More than 1,700 sizable pieces of the shattered satellite are being tracked, with tens if not hundreds of thousands too small to see.